 Last Updated on

-For all those who are looking for a “quick fix” for skin tightening, DMAE benefits loose skin and sounds like a dream come true.
-It is marketed under the clever moniker “facelift in a jar”, which conjures up images of a 50 plus year old woman (or man) looking in the mirror, opening a jar of cream that she slathers on her face and viola!… a 35 years old face is looking back at her from the mirror.
+For all those who are looking for a “quick fix” for skin tightening, DMAE sounds like a dream come true.
+It is marketed under the clever moniker “facelift-in-a-jar”, which conjures up images of a 50 plus year old woman (or man) looking in the mirror, opening a jar of cream that she slathers on her face and viola!… a 35 year old face is looking back at her from the mirror.

 What can I say….
 Sign me up for a lifetime supply of that stuff… and put me on auto-ship!